daylight-public/daylight/HowTo-host-a-trivial-website.md

 So start there.
 Go to the admin page of a domain you own -- or buy a domain -- and set up DNS to a point at a host you control -- or buy a host

-Do that and come back.
+Do that and come back, and make sure you have the following handy

+- Your domain name
+- Any `A` or `CNAME` entries for the domain
+- IP addresses for the above

 Ok.
 With that out of the way, lets look at some broad strokes for hosting a trivial web site

 ### some broad strokes
-It's good to conceptualize things starting with the outside, aka an end-user looking at a browser, and going all the way to the end, eg one or more services running on a VM.
-And then, when it's time to implement it's good to start at that lowest level, and then work back to the user and their browser.
+Let's start at the Edge, with an end-user looking at your site in their browser, and go all the way down to one or more services running on a VM.
+Then, when it's time to implement, we'll work backwards from services back out to the browser.

 The User's Journey looks a little like this ...

-- Resolvable DNS name
+- A DNS name
 - That resolves to a VM
 - Which proxies to an lxd container
 - Which is running nginx
-- that proxies a domain to a java web app
+- that proxies a domain to a web app
-  + uses a certbot cert to supprt https
+  + that uses a certbot cert to supprt https
 - that is running as a systemd service
   + that is updated and builds via Github Actions + SHR

 Going the other direction for implementation looks like this ...
 - Create an LXD VM
-- Create an http proxy into the container
+- Create an LXD http proxy on the host into the container
-- Install nginx, create a simple static web site
+- Install nginx in the container and create a simple static web site
 - Check that the proxy works by hitting a static route
 - Using an access token, download the target repo
   - Create access tokens using `create-access-tokens.sh`